-Following a reverse shoulder replacement we recommend all patients take at least 2 weeks off of work to rest and manage pain efficiently.
+Following a total shoulder replacement we recommend all patients take at least 2 weeks off of work to rest and manage pain efficiently.
 All patients will be released to work with restrictions following the 2 weeks.
-It will take approximately 3 months before you feel comfortable lifting about your head.
+The restrictions will include no lifting overhead for 3 months.
 While in the sling you will only be able to lift 1-2lbs with the elbow at your side.
 If your job does not require lifting and is mainly office work (keyboard,paperwork,mouse) then it is likely you can return to work in 1-2 weeks.
 Jobs that require lifting will determine if they have the appropriate accommodations